tolerious/blogger/src/pages/about.md

 ---
 # About Me

-Hello all, my Chinese name is 冯赫龙, and my English name is tolerious, pronounced as /təˈlaʊrɪs/ or /taʊlerɪs/, either is OK.
+Hello all, I am tolerious, pronounced as /təˈlaʊrɪs/ or /taʊlerɪs/, either is OK.

 So what about the word `tolerious`  mean, it was invented by myself.